Pākalā Village, Hawaii: History

 Pākalā Village is also called "Pākalā Camp", named for the temporary living quarters of plantation workers.
 Pākalā Camp consisted of employee and retiree housing for workers at the Gay & Robinson sugarcane plantation in the ahupuaʻa of Makaweli, the last remaining sugarcane plantation on Kauai.
-The plantation was managed by the Robinson family of Kauai and Niihau, who first arrived in Hawaii in 1863.
+The plantation was managed by the Robinson family of Kauaʻi and Niʻihau, who first arrived in Hawaii in 1863.

 Geography

-Pākalā Village is located on the southwest shore of the island of Kauai at (21.943221, -159.647658).
+Pākalā Village is located on the southwest shore of the island of Kauaʻi at (21.943221, -159.647658).
 It is bordered to the northwest by Waimea and to the southwest by the Pacific Ocean.
 The community of Pākalā Village is in the southwest part of the CDP, next to the Pacific.
 The CDP also includes the community of Kaawanui Village in the northeast.
 Hawaii Route 50 passes through the middle of the CDP, between the two settlements.
 The highway leads northwest 2 mi into Waimea and southeast 1.5 mi to Kaumakani.

 According to the United States Census Bureau, the CDP has a total area of 7.1 km2, of which 6.2 km2 are land and 0.9 km2, or 12.51%, are water.
 The CDP is served by the ZIP code 96769 and its post office is known as "Makaweli".